Veterans & Military

 Other VA Forms

-Veterans may apply for financial assistance through the TLU Financial Aid Office in addition to receiving Veterans Education Benefits.
+Veterans may apply for financial assistance through the Office of Student Financial Services in addition to receiving Veterans Education Benefits.

 Students must maintain satisfactory academic progress each semester in order to remain eligible for payments.
 The Veterans Administration will not pay for: